opengauss-mirror/docs/content/en/docs/Toolreference/gs_basebackup.md

 -   **gs\_basebackup**  supports hot backup and compressed backup.

--   **gs\_basebackup**  cannot back up tablespaces containing absolute paths on the same server.
-This is because the absolute path is unique on the same machine, and brings about conflicts.
-However, it can back up tablespaces containing absolute paths on different machines.

 -   If the functions of incremental checkpoint and dual-write are enabled,  **gs\_basebackup**  also backs up dual-write files.

 -   If the  **pg\_xlog**  directory is a soft link, no soft link is created during backup.
 Data is directly backed up to the  **pg\_xlog**  directory in the destination path.

 -   If the backup permission is revoked during the backup, the backup may fail or the backup data may be unavailable.

--   openGauss does not support version upgrade.

 ## Prerequisites<a name="en-us_topic_0237152406_en-us_topic_0059777806_s9649938409774ccdbc6993a90ccb777a"></a>